iltommi/qdb-documentation/source/api/cpp.rst

     .. cpp:function:: api_buffer_ptr get_remove(const char * alias, qdb_error_t & error)

-        Atomically gets an :term:`entry` from the quasardb server and removes it.
+        Atomically gets an entry from the quasardb server and removes it.

         If the entry does not exist, the function will fail and update error to ``qdb_e_alias_not_found``.